 - As soon as he wakes up in the morning (You don’t have to be awake.. much!)

 - Right after his lunch

 - Right after taking him out of his crate

 - Right after his dinner

-- Right after any snacks of much size
+- Right after any snacks that are more than a tiny bite

 - Right before his bedtime

 - If he whimpers in the night

 Praise him in a cheery voice when he produces.